-It develops muscle strength – Similar to resistance exercises, when practiced regularly, it can help to develop both lower-body and upper-body strength.
+It develops muscle strength.
+Similar to resistance exercises, when practiced regularly, it can help to develop both lower-body and upper-body strength.
 As muscles are responsible for pumping fluid and blood throughout the body, the stronger they are, the better the functions of our body’s organs and joints become.
 Muscle developments can also help reduce chronic pain resulting from Osteoarthritis.

-Are the health benefits of Tai Chi that we listed above not enough to convince you to start practicing Tai Chi?
+Are the health benefits of Tai Chi practice that we listed above not enough to convince you to start practicing Tai Chi?
 Here are other great reasons that may just help change your mind:

 Similar to yoga, Tai Chi may encourage spiritual growth, even if it isn’t a goal you intend to achieve when starting your practice.
-Its inward focus and cultivation of mindfulness help to establish a connection with the world, especially when practiced in nature.
+Its inward focus and cultivation of mindfulness helps to establish a connection with the world, especially when practiced in nature.

 How to Get Started

-Though Tai Chi is one of the safest forms of martial arts and physical exercise, it is best to consult with your doctor before starting your practice.
+Though Tai Chi is one of the safest forms of martial arts and physical exercise.
+It is best to consult with your doctor before starting your practice.
 It may not be suitable for those who have musculoskeletal limitations, or if you are taking medications that tend to make you lightheaded.